cmhopehill/aimes-housing-linear-regression/README.md

-# Executive Summary for Project 2 invetigating the Ames, IA Housing Data
+# Predicting House Prices for Homes in Aimes, IA

 Below is the Order and Organization of this Summary:
 1. Background